aasfgomes/tbg01/README.md

 This project was developed by André Gomes (a040227@umaia.pt) for POO 2023⁄24.

+For a more detailed version of this description [here](./docs/README.md).

 ## FEATURES

 - **Main Menu** - When the game is initialized the main menu is displayed, allowing the player to play the game, see the leaderboard, the introduction or exit the game.